daerduoCarey/ogn/README.md

 # Disclaimer

 Use of our your own risk.
 No guarantee on code correctness and effectiveness.
-This project is done with collaboration with Karen Yang and Te-lin Wu.
+This project is done in collaboration with Karen Yang and Te-lin Wu.

 ## Contact
 Webpage: http://www.cs.stanford.edu/~kaichun/